YodasMyDad/ZauberCMS/ReadMe.md

-# ZauberCMS - A Blazor CMS (Inspired By Umbraco)
+# ZauberCMS - A Blazor CMS

 ### Important!
 This project is a proof of concept and still a work in progress

-ZauberCMS is a CMS built on Blazor.
+ZauberCMS is a CMS built on **Blazor**.
 The admin is built using InteractiveServer and the front end (Your site/content) can be built in whatever you want, static, server, WASM.
-The CMS is inspired by Umbraco, and follows many of the same concepts.
+The CMS is [inspired by Umbraco](https://umbraco.com/), and follows many of the same concepts.

 I wanted a CMS that was aimed towards .Net Developers who wanted to use Blazor and also a CMS that is easily extendable and customisable without having to learn a front end framework.

-_Core tech used is: .Net 8, Blazor, EF Core, Identity, Mediatr, Radzen Components_
+_Core tech used is: .Net 8, Blazor, EF Core, Identity, Mediatr, [Radzen Components](https://www.radzen.com/blazor-components/)_

 The video below shows the starter site being built.
 It covers building a site from nothing, to complete finished site.
 If you have never used Umbraco then I highly recommend watching it.